-From our Parent Advisor, our Slavic Family Liaison, the ELD Team to the Directors all provided resources to staff throughout the year in regards to student achievement for both internal and external assessments, accountability indicators, and implementation of strategies based on data analytics and analysis.
+Our Parent Advisor, our Slavic Family Liaison, the ELD Team, to the Directors all provided resources to staff throughout the year regarding student achievement for internal and external assessments, accountability indicators, and implementation of strategies based on data analytics and analysis.
 Using student assessment data, the school continued to align instruction to state standards and implement integrated and designated ELD standards.
 The collaboration between staff members continued to develop a collective responsibility for each student's progress and success.